Fact Sheet - Timeframes and extensions for deciding access applications under the GIPA Act

-The decision period can only be extended to allow for this mandatory consultation, not just consultation that the agency chooses to do.
+The decision period can only be extended to allow for this mandatory consultation, and not other consultation that the agency may choose to undertake.

-The Information Commissioner has produced GIPA Guideline 5 on consultation.
+The Information Commissioner has produced GIPA on consultation.
 It aims to promote a greater consistency in consultation practices under the GIPA Act.

 Are there special conditions for schools?

-There are special conditions for schools that enable an extension of the decision period for access applications involving schools.
+There are special conditions that enable an extension of the decision period for access applications involving schools.
 If any part of the decision period occurs when the school is closed for school holidays, the decision period is extended by the number of working days occurring in that school holiday period after the application is received.

 What about cluster agencies?

 The GIPA Act places information access obligations on agencies.
 It is therefore essential to determine which agency made the decision.
 Cluster arrangements highlight the importance of ensuring that there is a coordinated and prompt response to search requests, and to support timely decision making by the agency.

 Information in larger cluster agencies is often not centrally held and search requests may need to be sent to different business units.
 It is the responsibility of the principal officers to ensure staff from other units who may not regularly deal with formal information access requests, are aware of both their individual responsibilities and the timeframes provided by the GIPA Act.